Al Davis (boxer): Wins over Tony Canzoneri, Tippy Larkin, 1939

 He made a name for himself when he scored a three-round technical knockout over the great, but aging former lightweight champion Tony Canzoneri on November 1, 1939, at Madison Square Garden.
 Canzoneri, a former dual weight class champion, had never before been the victim of a knockout, though he was eleven years older than Davis at the time of the fight.
 Davis landed two solid blows to the chin of Canzoneri at the end of the second, and by the third his left had put Canzoneri down for a count of four, and then for a count of seven before the referee called the fight.
 Canzoneri's popularity did little to help Davis earn an audience among the many fight fans who adored and respected Canzoneri as one of the all time greats.
 The crowd booed him after his victory over the popular ex-champion.

 He followed up that victory with a five-round KO over Tippy Larkin on December 15, 1939.
-It is important to note that Larkin had a wide lead in points coming into the fourth, before Davis found his mark in the fifth.
+Larkin had a wide lead in points coming into the fourth, before Davis found his mark in the fifth.
 In that round, Davis's left to the midriff ended the bout, but it was preceded by two heavy lefts to the ribs, and a right cross to the jaw, which rocked Larkin back on his heels.
 With a fighter of Larkin's skill, Davis had fallen behind when the fighting required a cautious and measured defense, and this would be a flaw in Davis's technique against top rated boxers.